PrefectHQ/prefect/docs/ui/workspaces.md

 To add a service account to a workspace, select the Service Accounts **+** icon.
 You can select from a list of existing service accounts configured for the organization.
 Select a Workspace Role for the service account.
 This will be the initial role for the service account within the workspace.
 A workspace Owner can change this role at any time.
 Select **Share** to finalize adding the service account.

-To delete a workspace collaborator or service account, select **Remove** from the menu on the left side of the user or service account information on this page.
+To delete a workspace collaborator or service account, select **Remove** from the menu on the right side of the user or service account information on this page.